 Estimated obligations arise for vacation leave at the current rate of employee pay.
 Employees earn vacation leave based on years of service.
 Employees with less than 5 years of continuous full-time employment during any period earn 15 days per year.
-Employees with 5 years, but less than 12 years of full-time employment during any continuous 10-year period, earn 18 days per year, and employees with more than 12 years of full-time employment during any continuous period of 10 years or more, earn 21 days per year.
-Employees vest in a maximum of 35 days of unused vacation leave which is paid at the time of separation of employment.
+Employees with 5 years, but less than 10 years of full-time employment during any continuous 10-year period, earn 18 days per year, employees with 10 years, but less than 15 years of full-time employment during any continuous 10-year period earn 21 days, and employees with more than 15 years of full-time employment during any continuous period of 15 years or more, earn 24 days per year.